Reality of Unipotent elements in Classical Lie Groups: Introduction

 \subsubsection{The general linear group}

-The real and strongly real elements in $\mathrm{ GL}_n( \D)$ are well-understood in the literature, e.g. \cite{W}, \cite{FS}.
-However, we do not know any literature for $\mathrm{ GL}_n( \H)$.
+The real and strongly real elements in $\mathrm{ GL}_n( \C)$ and $\mathrm{ GL}_n( \R)$ are well-understood in the literature, e.g. \cite{W}, \cite{FS}.
+However, it is not so well-known in the literature for $\mathrm{ GL}_n( \H)$.
 We have given a uniform approach to prove that every unipotent element in $\mathrm{GL}_n(\D)$ is strongly real, see Proposition \ref{Propo-glnD}.